 Facilitate a resilience planning workshop:

-CREW’s Stakeholder Scenario Workshop - brief powerpoint introduction and accompanying materials to host a stakeholder decision-making scenario workshop where participants must decide how to address flood vulnerability in a small New England town.
+CREW’s Stakeholder Scenario Workshop - brief powerpoint introduction and accompanying materials to host a stakeholder decision-making scenario workshop where participants must decide how to address flood vulnerability in a rural, suburban, or urban community.

 Oakland Climate Action Coalition’s Are You a Climate Change Survivor?
 Workshop Guide - hands-on, accessible activity and facilitation guide to help communities understand climate impacts, discuss local vulnerability, and develop strategies to build resilience.